-Geneva for Human Rights – 2023 – Internship Programme (IFP) – In principle, our internships run for a period of three months and are full-time.
+Geneva for Human Rights – 2024 – Internship Programme (IFP) – In principle, our internships run for a period of minimum three months and are full-time.
 However, for students we may offer some flexibility.
 Information on our internships and fellowship programme.
-In 2023, our remaining rounds of volunteering/internships runs as follow:Fall 2023 (from 4 September to 1 December 2023).
+In 2024, we welcome interns as follows: from 19th of February 2024 to 12th of July 2024 as well as form 2nd of September to 29th of November 2024.

 we thank you for your understanding as our site is under transformation. final version soon.